MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

 **Credit and Debit**

 ### Get Compromised Cards
 This API returns a list of compromised cards for both debit and credit.
-The request will have one of the following required parameters; cardnumber, networkalert or fromdate and todate.
+The request has one of the following required parameters; cardnumber, networkalert or fromdate and todate.

 #### Request
 **HTTP Method:** POST